Starting an e-commerce business from scratch is easy. Ensuring that your business succeeds—not so much.

 How to Start a Successful E-commerce Business in 10 Steps

 So, if you’re ready to start your business selling products online, then let’s get started.

 1. Make a Business Plan

 You can’t launch a successful business without a plan.
 So your very first step is to make a complete business plan.
 It’s not as difficult as it sounds.
-With the right template, you can create a complete rough draft of your business plan today.
-If you need a template to get started, sign up for my free email course that walks you through how to start a business from A to Z. You’ll receive a business plan template that you can use to create your plan.
+Sit down with a pen and paper and map out your business plan from start to finish.

 2. Select a Niche